 Constituent Lead (Pb) IUPAC Name Lead CAS RN 7440-43-9 Category Toxic substances: metals Description Lead is a naturally occurring, soft, bluish-grey heavy metal.
 The most probable species in marine waters are PbCO 3 , (PbCO 3 ) 2 2- , Pb Cl +119 .
 Lead is harmful to aquaculture organism and human health.
 Lead does not cause tainting.
 Recommended Natural Environment and Mariculture Guidelines for total recoverable lead (μg/L) 2 (Chronic) Notes for guidelines Most detection methods measure total recoverable or dissolved lead in a sample, where "dissolved" is defined operationally as lead which passes through a 0.45 μm filter.
 In South Africa, however, water quality testing laboratories most commonly offer total recoverable metal.
 Care must be taken that analytical results of total recoverable lead are compared to the guidelines.
 Sources Lead is a naturally occurring element and the average abundance in the earth's crust is approximately 15 ppm .
-Lead enters the environment through weathering and erosion of rock and soils, natural combustion from volcances and forest fires .
+Lead enters the environment through weathering and erosion of rock and soils, natural combustion from volcanoes and forest fires .
 Lead is a major constituent of three minerals, which are found in sufficient abundance to form mineable deposits.
 These include galena (PbS), angelesite (PbSO 4 ), and cerrusite (PbCO 3 ).
 By far the most abundant is galena, which is the primary constituent of the sulphide ore deposits from which most lead is mined .
-Lead is used for a wide range of products, including the manufacturing of car batteries, metal plating, bullets, explosives, matches, ballast keel of sailboats, scuba diving weight belts, and sound proofing (sheet-lead) .
-Lead has many uses in the construction industry and lead-based semiconductors are finding applications in photovoltaic (solar energy) cells and infrared detectors 1800.
+Lead is used for a wide range of products, including the manufacturing of car batteries, metal plating, bullets, explosives, matches, ballast keel of sailboats, scuba diving weight belts, and sound proofing (sheet-lead) 19/207 .
+Lead has many uses in the construction industry and lead-based semiconductors are finding applications in photovoltaci (solar energy) cells and infrared detectors 1800.
 Infrared detectors are in general used to detect, image, and measure patterns of the thermal heat radiation which all objects emit.
-At the beginning, their development was connected with thermal detectors, such as thermocouples and bolometers, which are still used today and which are generally sensitive to all infrared wavelengths and operate at room temperature.
-The second kind of detectors, called the photon detectors, have been extensively developed since the 1940's.
+At the beginning, their development was connected with thermal detectors, called the photon detectors, which are still used today and which are generally sensitive to all infrared wavelengths and operate at room temperature.
+The second kind of detectors, called the photon detectors, was mainly developed during the 20th Century to improve sensitivity and response time.
+These detectors have been extensively developed since the 1940's.
 Lead sulphide (PbS) is also used for electrodes and in solder for electronics (in some countries) and for radiation shielding purposes.
 In most countries, lead as an additive to fuel and paint has been phased out due to associated health risks.
 In the past, release of lead to the atmosphere largely originated from leaded petrol .
 By the mid-1980s, a significant shift in lead end-use patterns had taken place.
-Much of this shift was a result of the environmental regulations originating in the U.S. and EU that significantly reduced or eliminated the use of lead in non-battery products, in
+Much of this shift was a result of the environmental regulations originating in the U.